 The Master of Education degree is intended for working professional educators to advance their knowledge of contemporary issues in the field of education.
 Through rigorous and relevant coursework, students will have the opportunity to explore educational research, assess and address the needs of diverse student populations, develop an understanding of the legal and ethical environments of public schools, and other issues and perspectives that impact student populations.

 This program is ideal for educational professionals who want to expand their knowledge regarding schools and school systems while being able to continue to pursue their first passion, being educators.
-Designed for flexibility while still maintaining the high standards of academic excellence in a Christian environment, CSU offers six tracks within the MEd program:
+Designed for flexibility while still maintaining the high standards of academic excellence in a Christian environment, CSU offers five tracks within the MEd program–all available online:

-Charleston Southern University has received specialized accreditation for its Master of Education program through the National Council for Accreditation of Teacher Education.
+Charleston Southern University has received specialized accreditation for its Master of Education program through the Council for the Accreditation of Educator Preparation.